ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- CHG: chFifoObjectInit() renamed to chFifoObjectInitAligned().
+Added a new chFifoObjectInit() without the alignment parameter.
+- NEW: Stricter alignment checks in memory pools.
 - NEW: Added chvsnprintf().
 - NEW: Event enable check API added to PAL driver.
 - NEW: Now it is possible to define separate directories for each